crimson-king/Bomberman/README.md

 Every `handle_update`, all the `controller`s and `World` are being updated.
 Collisions between players with walls are resolved, but bombs with players and destructible walls are only checked.
-And if player is ablaze by blown bomb, they (and their controllers) are simply removed from the game.
+And if a player is ablaze by a bomb that has just exploded, they (and their controllers) are simply removed from the game.
+(Unless they're immortal.
+Which they can temporarily be by picking up a specific powerup.
+Well, in the future it will be implemented.
+Perhaps.)
-Same goes for destructible walls, but here, a powerup might be left in `World`.
+Same goes for destructible walls, but here, a powerup might (20%) be left in `World`.

-Game is active until only one (or even zero) player left in battle.
+Game is active as long as >= 2 players have all their limbs.